jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 about UIDs not found in the CRT json file) to *error.txt*.

 >[!IMPORTANT]
 >The json file must be exported from the LULUCF sector for LULUCF results.
-The json file must be exported from Agriculure sector
+The json file must be exported from Agriculture sector
 >for Agriculture results.

 > [!NOTE]